SterlingHetrick/Recommendation/README.md

 ![Laptop mentioned below.](Computer_Worst.jpg)

-Three main reasons this laptop is the better option is:
+Three main reasons this laptop is the worst option is:

 1. It's
 2. It's
 3. It's